We all want to live in a world where we look after each other, and everyone is treated with dignity, respect, and fairness.

 Amnesty International is the world’s largest human rights grassroots movement offering research, government advocacy, human rights education and activism to change the narrative so everyone can live free of violence and fear.

-They are forced to flee their homeland to escape persecution and torture or other severe human rights abuses, armed conflict and horrific violence.
-They might have been targeted just because of who they are or what they do – for example, for their ethnicity, religion, sexuality, or political opinions.
+Every day, all over the world, people are forced – to leave their homes in search of safety someplace else.
+They are forced to flee to escape persecution and torture or other severe human rights abuses, armed conflict and horrific violence.
+They might have been targeted because of who they are, what they do, who they love, or what they believe.
+For example, for their ethnicity, religion, sexual orientation or gender identity, or political opinions.
 Often, they are permanently displaced and are never able to return home.